 A basic understanding of Indianapolis area community profiles, language needs, and other unique neighborhood characteristics.

 Working Conditions / Demands

 Ability to be on the telephone for extended lengths of time.
 Ability to work on a computer for several hours a day.
 Abilty to drive throughout Marion County, Indiana to locate COVID19 cases and contacts.
 Physical mobility is needed.
 Ability to navigate city sidewalks and residences that may not have adequate ADA compliant features.
 This individual will be working in diverse neighborhoods and interacting with a multitude of cultures.

 The Richard M. Fairbanks School of Public Health, IUPUI Campus

 1050 Wishard Blvd, Indianapolis, IN 46202

-Note: The Contact Tracer will work remotely, with only occasional visits to the main office location.
-Job duties will generally be conducted within the City of Indianapolis/Marion County area.
+Note: The Program Supervisor will work remotely, with only occasional visits to the main office location.
+Job duties may require field work which will generally be conducted within the City of Indianapolis/Marion County area.

-Work hours will vary, with shift assignments made on a weekly or biweekly basis.
-Work will normally be restricted to the hours of 7am to 9pm, with exceptions allowed for case specific assignments.
-Work days will vary and may include weekday and weekend assignments.
+Work hours may vary; some supervisors could be required to work evenings and/or weekends.
+Contact tracing work will normally be restricted to the hours of 7am to 9pm, with exceptions allowed for case specific assignments.

 Job Function: Research